-- The reaction setup can be performed at room temperature.
-The initial denaturation step in the PCR protocol reactivates the Hot Start Taq DNA polymerase. - We recommend a reaction volume of 20 μL.
-Other reaction volumes may be used if recommended for a specific instrument.
-The minimum reaction volume depends on the real-time instrument and consumables (follow the supplier's recommendations).
-The reaction volume can be increased if a high template amount is used. - Preparation of a master mix, which includes all reaction components except template DNA, helps to avoid pipetting errors and is an essential step in qPCR. - Start PCR cycling with the UDG treatment step of 2 min at 50 °C followed by an initial denaturation step of 10 min at 95 °C to activate Hot Start Taq DNA polymerase. - Minimize the exposure of Luminaris Color HiGreen Low ROX qPCR Master Mix (2X) to light during handling to avoid the loss of fluorescent signal intensity. - Readjust the threshold value for analysis of every run. - When using the Bio-Rad iCycler iQ or MyiQ systems collect the well factors at the beginning of each experiment using an external well factor plate according to the instrument manufacturer's recommendations.
+- Reaction set-up is at room temperature as the master mix includes Maxima Hot Start Taq DNA polymerase. - We recommend a reaction volume of 25 μl.
+Other reaction volumes may be used if recommended for a specific instrument. - Preparation of a master mix, which includes all reaction components except template DNA, helps to avoid of pipetting errors and is an essential step in real-time PCR. - Start PCR cycling with an initial denaturation step of 10 min at 95°C to activate Maxima Hot Start Tag DNA polymerase. - Minimize exposure of Maxima SYBR Green/ROX qPCR Master Mix (2X) to light during handling to avoid loss of fluorescent signal intensity. - Readjust the threshold value for analysis of every run. - When using the Bio-Rad iCycler iQ or MyiQ systems collect well factors at the beginning of each experiment using an external well factor plate according to the instrument manufacturer's recommendations.
 Do not add fluorescein solution to the reaction mix.
 Well factors are used to compensate for any system or pipetting variations.